benjaminsampica/bensampica.com/content/post/minimalapihtmx/index.md

 or even their free book: [Hypermedia Systems](https://hypermedia.systems/book/contents/).

-I know my bias against these toolchains is coming out and I sound slightly like a crazy person for touting technologies in a old-is-new again fashion but my angle here is that those tools are really great for low-to-medium interactive applications.
+I know my bias against these toolchains is coming out and I sound slightly like a crazy person for touting technologies in a old-is-new again fashion but my angle here is that those tools are really great for extremely high interactive applications.
-There are a _ton_ of use cases for using them and when you need a interactive application, you should consider using them.
+There are a _ton_ of use cases for using them (like stock trader apps) and when you need a high interactivity you should consider using them.

 However, there are a _ton_ of use cases for CRUD apps and tons of use cases for CRUD + islands of interactivity apps (the term _islands of interactivity_ meaning static content with portions that are interactive).
 And that's where HTMX really shines - dissolving complexity and returning to the roots of www.